greeneyefirefly/DATA622-Group3/README.md

 [Tony Mei](https://github.com/Sizzlo)
 [Charlie Rosemond](https://github.com/chrosemo)

-Our published work can be found on [RPub](https://rpubs.com/greeneyefirefly/data622-project3).
+Our published Project #3 can be found on [RPub](https://rpubs.com/greeneyefirefly/data622-project3).

+Our published Project #4 can be found on [RPub](https://rpubs.com/greeneyefirefly/data622-project4).

+Our published Final Project can be found on [RPub](https://rpubs.com/greeneyefirefly/data622-finalproject).